nosound2/RSNA-Hemorrhage/README.md

 General
 =======

-This archive holds the code and weights which was used to create and inference the 12th place solution in “RSNA Intracranial Hemorrhage Detection” competition.
+This archive holds the code and weights which were used to create and inference the 12th place solution in “RSNA Intracranial Hemorrhage Detection” competition.

 The solution consists of the following components, run consecutively